Different spectra of cosmic ray H, He and heavier nuclei escaping compact star clusters: Results

 Moreover while nuclei approach the outer boundary, it becomes more likely for them to escape the bubble diffusively.
 This combination of processes shapes the spectrum of particles escaping the remnant, determined as $-D\frac{\partial N}{\partial r}|_{r=R_b}$, as well as the spectra of nuclei at each location downstream.
 From the panels of Figure~\ref{fig:SpecSpace} referring to $r/R_s=2$ and 3, one can see that most of the production of $^3$He, especially at low energies, occurs in the downstream region.
 Eventually, the highest energy part disappears because these particles are the ones that most easily escape the bubble in a diffusive way.

-The spectrum of $^4$He and $^3$He nuclei that leave the bubble is shown in Figure~\ref{fig:Escape} and compared with the spectrum of escaping protons, for two values of the mean gas density in the bubble, $n=10~\rm cm^{-3}$ and $n=20~\rm cm^{-3}$.
+The spectrum of $^4$He and $^3$He nuclei that leave the bubble is shown in Figure~\ref{fig:Escape} and compared with the spectrum of escaping protons, for three values of the mean gas density in the bubble, $n=5~\rm cm^{-3}$, $n=10~\rm cm^{-3}$ and $n=20~\rm cm^{-3}$.
 Since the experiments we have currently at our disposal can only measure the total flux of He, especially at high energies, we also show the total He flux.
 We stress that the relative normalization of the proton and He spectra is arbitrary, in that it is determined by the efficiency of acceleration of the different species and by their relative abundances.
 On the other hand, the relative normalization of the spectra of $^4$He and $^3$He nuclei is only fixed by the spallation cross sections and by the processes responsible for their transport, namely advection and diffusion.
 Hence such ratio, for given parameters of the problem, can be predicted.

 The comparison between the solid purple and black lines gives an immediate feeling of the effect of hardening of the spectrum of nuclei compared with that of protons escaping the bubble into the ISM.
 In the most reasonable case of density $n=10~\rm cm^{-3}$, the effect of losses is to harden the total He spectrum with respect to that of protons by $\sim 0.07$, that compares rather well with the effect required to explain the {\it discrepant hardening} in observations.
 For larger gas density, the effect becomes correspondingly larger and quickly becomes rather severe, as can be seen in the lower panel of Fig. \ref{fig:Escape}, with density $n=20~\rm cm^{-3}$.
+In the same way, a lower mean density in the bubble (top panel) leads to a less pronounced hardening of the He spectrum.
+Clearly all the considerations above apply here to the energy range where the spectra are reasonably close to power laws.
+As discussed here and in \cite{BlasiMorlino2023}, for typical values of parameters the effective maximum energy of accelerated particles is $\lesssim 100$ TeV, hence deviations from the power law trend are already visible in the tens of TeV energy range.
+This is also the range where the phenomenon of discrepant hardening has been unambiguously measured.